All Episodes

 dan friesen

-So now we reach them.
+So now we reach.

 So now we reach the point where Alex just starts freestyling his own doomsday narratives.

-Apparently somewhere in this transcript that he's translated, there's information that Putin has embedded suicide agents with suitcase nukes all over Europe.
+Apparently, somewhere in this transcript that he's translated, there's information that Putin has embedded suicide agents with suitcase nukes all over Europe.

 jordan holmes